markuszoeller/markuszoeller.github.io/posts/drafts/ansible-playbook-roles/index.rst

     -          Accept: "application/json"

-Lastly, let's move the deployment of the applications into a role too:
+Let's move the deployment of the applications into a role too:

 .. code-block:: bash
    :linenos: